jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

                          ^
 When you slide the decimal point from the first fixed-point number example once, it doesn't get multiplied by ten like we're used to.
-We both lose precision, we can only represent numbers as low as 2^-3, and we can't predict what the number will become.
+We both lose precision, we can only represent numbers as low as 2^-3, and what the number will become is unpredictable.
 ```
 </details>